matthias-prangl/hsro-inf-kp.github.io/README.md

 # Memory Safety

 Rust provides memory safety without the need for a garbage collector.
-To achieve this there are several rules in place as to how you are allowed to use variables and reference to those variables.
+To achieve this, there are several rules in place as how you are allowed to use variables and references to those variables.

 If you take C for example, a language that also doesn't have garbage collection you can easily end up with a _dangling pointer_.
 A dangling pointer is a pointer, that points to a memory location that might already has been freed: